RSS Feed

 Locally sourced from the markets and the farm.
 Lamb, Pork and Beef.
 Also sell eggs.

 England Acres Mt Airy.
-Farm market open year round on Saturdays and Sundays.
-Meat, eggs, Trickling Springs dairy, Obergood Goat Cheese.
+Farm market open almost all year round on Fridays and Saturdays.
+Meat, eggs, Trickling Springs dairy, Pequea Valley yogurt.
 Seasonal produce from local farms.
+In the winter, they do limit their hours.

 North Mountain Pastures Newport PA